 The Peter Principle can easily be prevented.
 Before you decide to give someone a higher position, you can use different strategies to build-in the necessary care:

-- Assessing the candidate: you first test the candidate for the competencies that are necessary for the new job (this can involve behaviour, managerial skills, emotional intelligence, etc.).
+- Assessing the candidate: you first test the candidate for the competencies that are necessary for the new job (this can involve behavior, managerial skills, emotional intelligence, etc.).

 - Important project: You give the candidate a significant project in which he can show exactly the skills needed for his intended promotion.
 Afterwards you jointly evaluate its performance and decide on possible promotion.